keploy/gsoc/2025/README.md

 3. HTML-based Test Verification – Check test cases that interact with HTML responses to ensure stable outputs and prevent unintended failures.
 4. Automated Idempotency Reporting – Develop a reporting mechanism that flags test cases violating idempotency, with insights into potential fixes.

-**Skills Required**
-1. Scripting Languages such as Python, Bash.
-2. Golang

 **Tasks**
 1. Implement Idempotency Check for GET Requests in Postman
 2. Denoise the un-expected Parameters (timestamp, headers, token's, change in body response) from Keploy Testcases
 3. Create a basic report template using Allure or Extent Reports.
+4. Handling noisy parameters of big payloads(10k or more lines) in the cli-diff viewer.

+**Skills Required**
+1. Scripting Languages such as Python, Bash.
+2. Golang
+3. Logical Reasoning + DSA

 **Time Estimate** : 350 hours

 **Difficulty** : Medium